 Your portfolio is a great venue for showing us your resilience after meeting with those painful “oops!” moments throughout the UX process, which we’ve all experienced.
 Use your UX skills to tell a story about what went wrong, how you fixed it, and what you learned from this lesson.

-7. Demonstrate your first-class communication skills
+7. Show off your first-class communication skills.

 Nothing is more frustrating than seeing a project become delayed due to poor communication skills.
 Working with clients and creating products that are effortlessly friendly to users both require an innate set of skills revolving around communication: writing, speaking, listening, and understanding.
 We’re not saying to write a novel within your UX portfolio, but make sure that whatever content you do have is clear, concise, and to the point.
 It should also be easy to comprehend and grammatically correct.
 Baldino has said before that “writing is an essential part of any job, and perhaps it’s even more important for a UXer.”
 As further emphasis to this point, Ben said, “We have actually requested writing samples from people we have interviewed before, and those writing samples went a long way to bringing them on board.”